hfiref0x/ZeroAccess/README.md

 # Build

-Project comes with full source code.
+Project comes with full source code written in C.
-In order to build from source you need:
-Microsoft Visual Studio 2015 U1 and later versions.
+In order to build from source you need: Microsoft Visual Studio 2015 U1 and later versions.

 # Authors